Your quick start guide to using Bankstown Canterbury Community Transport

 Some pets may be able to travel with you on a strictly limited basis.
 We can transport small pets only if they are restrained in an appropriate cage and only for the purposes of taking them to a veterinary appointment.
 Service animals such as guide dogs are exempt from this rule.

-We are happy to transport portable oxygen concentrators but we do not allow oxygen cylinders onto our vehicles for safety reasons.
+We are happy to transport portable oxygen concentrators but we do not allow large oxygen cylinders onto our vehicles for safety reasons.

 What does it cost?